qwergram/CS133Assignment/Notes/Project1.md

 You should also, outside of the class, include an `operator <<` that calls the `print` method, and an `operator >>` which calls the `input` method.

+## Sorts

 In separate `.h` and `.cpp` files, you should define `quicksort`, `printArray`, `safeRead` and other necessary or helpful functions to be used in the program.

 The program that uses these classes should ask the user the number of elements they wish to enter.
-Using a variable of type `Comparable**`, you should dynamically allocate the array, then allow the user to enter in that many `DateTim`e objects to the array.
+Using a variable of type `Comparable**`, you should dynamically allocate the array, then allow the user to enter in that many `DateTime` objects to the array.
 Using an enhanced Optimized quicksort, written by you, as described in class-- including a method to choose a pivot and utilization of a secondary sort for sub-arrays smaller than four or eight (your choice)-- (useable by any array of `Comparable` objects),